 At a dinner with some business men in the country on February 22, 1963, the then President had this and said to them: “The government will continue to encourage private investors to establish and operate in Ghana.
 Our government has no plans whatsoever to take over industries in the private sector; it’s neither its wish to do so nor its aim or policy.
 When private investors enter into fields where state enterprises operate, they will compete on absolutely equal terms without discrimination.

 From the above, where is the justification of tagging him an anti-private business advocate?
 It is however, understandable – that the now ‘Danquah Tradition’ (DT), aside the Danquah Institute (DI) which has effectively succeeded in exorcising Dr. K.A.
-Busia and Dombo from the trio in order to glorify their Numero Uno, must do well to get the Osagyefo out of their way.
-It will never happen.
+Busia and Dombo from the trio in order to glorify their Numero Uno, must do well to get the Osagyefo’s name out of their way.
+It will never happen!

-So, this conscious attempts to historically subordinate him to J.B.
+So, these conscious attempts to historically subordinate him to J.B.
 Danquah will go nowhere.
 It is their right, however, to advocate Danquah as the founder of modern Ghana.
-Equally, it is the right of Ghanaians and Africans and those of the diaspora to see him as the true FOUNDER of GHANA and FATHER OF AFRICAN PERSONALITY AND EMANCIPATION.
+Equally, it is the right of Ghanaians and Africans and those of the Diaspora, to see him as the true FOUNDER of GHANA and FATHER OF AFRICAN PERSONALITY AND EMANCIPATION.

-Now to the Western Hippocrates.
-As captured elsewhere in the fore-runner paragraphs of this write-up, the local traitors who caused his deposition, had the Western powers funding them as well as using their media to propagate the countless lies they said of him.
+Now, to the Western Hippocrates.
+As captured elsewhere in the fore-runner paragraphs of this write-up, the local traitors who effected his dislodgement, had the Western powers funding them as well as using their media to propagate the countless lies they said of him.
 They claimed he was a dictator who abused the rights of Ghanaians ‘at will’, by the introduction of his Socialist beliefs in the country, as well as being against private capital investment in the Ghanaian economy.
 At the top of all the accusations was that he had declared Ghana – a One Party State.